Advertiser Disclosure

 Read more below to learn why we chose these options.

 Looking for apps like Clover?
-When searching the Clover competition, you’ll find not one but many Clover POS alternatives.
-But which Clover alternative is best?
-Let’s review the top Clover competitors for different types of small businesses so you can find the Clover alternative that works best for you.
+Let’s review the top Clover competitors for different types of small businesses so you can find the POS that works best for you.

 Get a free card swiper from Square at no cost when you create a free account.
 Claim your card reader.